Mineral Wealth & Electrification:

 From Geopolitics of the energy transition: Critical materials (IRENA, 2023) and others.

-Accordingly, transition technologies will constitute an increasing share of total mineral demand in the race to decarbonization, as represented for selected minerals in the IEA’s Net Zero Emissions by 2050 scenario:
+Accordingly, transition technologies will constitute an increasing share of total mineral demand in the race to decarbonization, as represented for selected minerals in 2030 following the IEA’s Net Zero Emissions by 2050 scenario:

 To help frame the opportunities available for value creation, capture, and investment around these eight key materials, we have created an interactive online map, which readers are invited to explore: